rvarago/rustollens/README.md

 # RusTollens - Type-level Boolean for Logic

-A small and experimental Rust library with a type-level representation of booleans with companion connectives for compile-time sort-of fun.
+A small and experimental Rust library with a type-level representation of booleans with companion connectives for compile-time sort-of fun with logic.

 ```rust
 type Tollens<P, Q> = Imp<And<Imp<P, Q>, Not<Q>>, Not<P>>;